yzdxs/learn-anything/readme.md

 # [More Mind Maps 🗺️](https://my.mindnode.com/YyJtZap3S6BLzLq8FvBqcDM1fpzom5JfeXripa9w#149.7,-355.4,2)

-In the mind map above, you will find a [little node](https://my.mindnode.com/YyJtZap3S6BLzLq8FvBqcDM1fpzom5JfeXripa9w#149.7,-355.4,2) named 'more' which acts as a gateway to all the research I do.
+In the mind map above, you will find a [little node](https://my.mindnode.com/YyJtZap3S6BLzLq8FvBqcDM1fpzom5JfeXripa9w#149.7,-355.4,2) named 'more' which acts as a gateway to more interesting mind maps.

 It contains :